keep-on-rolling/keep-on-rolling.github.io/live.md

 ## Actual live broadcast event

 Currently, there is no live broadcast.
 The next trip with live broadcasting starts on May 17th and will be linked here.
-The journey will go from Lucerne via Bern, Geneva, Grenoble, and Avignon to Barcelona and back to Lucerne.
+The journey will go from Lucerne via Bern, Geneva, Grenoble, and Avignon to Barcelona and via Marseille, Nice, Monaco, Saint-Tropez, San Remo, Milan and Gotthard Pass back to Lucerne.

 <!--
 [![LocaToWeb](images/locatoweb.jpg)